-Our 22-acre vineyard is located in the northern part of the Yamhill-Carlton AVA.
-This region has the oldest marine soils in the Willamette Valley, protected from the elements by the mountains of the Coast Range.
-These unique circumstances of geology and climate result in wines with a flavor profile unlike anywhere else in the world.
+Nestled in the northern part of the Yamhill-Carlton AVA, our 22-acre vineyard boasts some of the oldest marine soils in the Willamette Valley.
+Protected from the elements by the Coast Range mountains, this unique terroir yields wines with a flavor profile unlike anywhere else in the world.

-We started planting our vineyard in 1984; our average vine age is 27 years.
-The sedimentary rock-based Peavine and Willakenzie soil deposits over ancient sea beds offer excellent drainage for the mature root systems.
-We have Vertical Shoot Position (VSP) trellising throughout and employ sustainable and dry farming practices.
+Our vineyard story began in 1984 when we started planting our first vines.
+Today, with an average vine age of 30 years, we pride ourselves on our longstanding commitment to sustainable and dry farming practices.
+Our sedimentary rock-based Peavine and Willakenzie soil deposits atop ancient sea beds offer excellent drainage for our mature root systems.
+We employ Vertical Shoot Position (VSP) trellising throughout the vineyard, which maximizes sun exposure and helps ensure even ripening.

-Plantings include: 7 acres of Pinot Noir, 3 acres of Dijon Chardonnay, 4 acres of Müller-Thurgau, 3 acres of Pinot Gris, 1 acre of Carmine, and ½ acre each Pinot Meunier and Grüner Veltliner.
-Pinot Noir clones consist of Pommard, Dijon 114, 115, 117, 667, 777, Coury, Wädenswil, and the Gamay Beaujolais Upright clone.
+Our plantings include Pinot Noir, Dijon Chardonnay, Müller-Thurgau, Pinot Gris, Carmine, Pinot Meunier, and Grüner Veltliner.
+Our Pinot Noir clones consist of Pommard, Dijon 114, 115, 117, 667, 777, Coury, Wädenswil, and the Gamay Beaujolais Upright clone.
+But it's not just about the varieties we grow—it's how we grow them.

 Blocks of Note